microsoft/powercat-automation-kit/site/content/en-us/features/scheduler.md

 - View the status of Scheduled flows (Success, Failure or Scheduled)
 - View the duration of a Cloud Flow run
 - View the details any any errors.

+## Notes

+For the current release the following notes apply

+1. Only Power Automate Desktop and Power Automate solutions contained within a solution are displayed
+1. At least one Power Automate Desktop has been registered and executed

+## Roadmap

+You can visit our <a href="https://github.com/microsoft/powercat-automation-kit/issues?q=is%3Aissue+is%3Aopen+label%3Ascheduler" target="_blank">GitHub Issues</a> to view proposed new features.

+You can add a new <a href="https://github.com/microsoft/powercat-automation-kit/issues/new?assignees=&labels=automation-kit%2Cenhancement%2Cscheduler&template=2-automation-kit-feature.yml&title=%5BAutomation+Kit+-+Feature%5D%3A+FEATURE+TITLE" target="_blank">Scheduler Feature request</a>

 ## Feedback